Mindfully Healthy Living

 Brazil nuts have a smooth texture and a mild, nutty flavor.
 There are hints of wood and sweetness in this uniquely flavored nut.
 Its smooth texture lends to the oily and buttery flavor and consistency.
 While smooth, it still produces a dense crunch when bitten into.

-Brazil nuts are similar to macadamia in consistency and flavor.
+When comparing Macadamia nuts vs Brazil nuts, they are similar in consistency and flavor.
 As mentioned above, they are commonly compared to the taste of coconut meat with a crunchier texture.
 The tropical nature of Brazil nuts also makes them a perfect complement to other tropical fruits like pineapple, papaya, mango, lemon, and coconut.

 Brazil Nut Benefits